 Cannabis has been used to treat convulsions for hundreds of years.
 It’s considered to be an especially effective natural therapy for patients whose seizures aren’t controlled by anti-epileptic drugs (AEDs).
 The cannabinoid CBD, in particular, shows promise in reducing the frequency and severity of seizures in some patients.

 Epilepsy and seizure disorders are qualifying conditions in most states that have a medical marijuana program.
 Book an appointment with a Heally doctor to get your medical marijuana card.

 One full dropper of this oil tincture contains 50mg of CBD.
-It’s safe, simple, and can be a natural remedies for seizures.
+It’s safe, simple, and can be a natural remedy for seizures.
 It offers quick and easy results with a mellow mint flavor.